 The on-chip peripheral registers and some of the core registers occupy the top 128 locations of the X data memory (\$FF80-\$FFF).
 This area is referred to as X I/O space.
 It can be accessed by the MOVE and the MOVEP instructions, as well as by bit-oriented instructions (such as the BCHG, BCLR, BSET, BTST, BRCLR, BRSET, BSCLR, BSSET, JCLR, JSET, JSCLR, and JSSET instructions).

-Note: The X memory space located at locations \$2A00-FF7F is reserved and should not be accessed.
+Note: The X memory spaces located at locations \$1100-17FF and \$3000-FF7F are reserved and should not be accessed.

 3.2.3 On-Chip Y Data Memory